ERP Systems and the Food and Beverage Industry

 ‘Last in First out’ (LIFO) is a critical motto in the F&B industry.
 Given that the products are for human consumption and nutrition- the raw ingredients and end products are not everlasting and naturally have expiry dates that need to be accurately managed- from both a safety aspect and a write-off cost aspect.
 A powerful ERP system’s ability to actively and effectively manage a company’s inventory is even more important in the perishable world of the F&B industry.
 Ensuring that batches have expiry dates that are actively monitored by the ERP system and that management are timeously alerted to any stock in danger of expiring, means that contingency plans can be made in good time.
 A good ERP system’s distribution module will also ensure that the oldest stock is allocated to orders first, and ‘younger’ stock after that.

 Food and beverage manufacturing is a repetitive and uniform production process- but often very complex.
 The manufacturing process is subject to strict quality control and is done at high volumes.
 Each end product must be exactly the same as batches before that and so a strict process and bill of materials must be followed- much like the recipe for a good cake must be followed to the letter to ensure a good outcome each time!
 An ERP’s Bill of Materials (BOM or product structure or recipe) is paramount to the quality and accuracy of F&B production.

-The Food and Beverage is a challenging environment with seasonality, food control, stock management and raw material sourcing all being factors that make it essential to have a strong ERP system.
-It helps companies juggle all the balls, and ensure that safe and high quality products reach the consumer.
+The Food and Beverage is a challenging environment with seasonality, food control, stock management, and raw material sourcing all being factors that make it essential to have a strong ERP system.
+It helps companies juggle all the balls, and ensure that safe and high-quality product reaches the consumer.